qt37t247/CEAMEC_beta/README.md

 1. Download the repository, unzip to aquire example files.

-2. Follow the user manual to complete the CEAMEC run (for the demo with distance sampling, you could use the default parameters that already at place in the text boxes).
+2. Follow the user manual (section 5.
+Example data demostration) to complete the CEAMEC run.

 3. Acomplished the run and download the results.